 We dodged rocky overhangs, passed through dark tunnels and crossed footbridges.
-All the while, River Kamenice gurgled beside us.
-I really can’t imagine why they sometimes call it Silent Gorge; it’s anything but.
+And all the while, River Kamenice gurgled beside us.
+I really can’t imagine why they sometimes call it Silent Gorge.
+It’s anything but.

 Eventually, we arrived at a dock and joined some other tourists on a small boat.
 Our ferryman lifted his pole and punted down the stream, beginning a rolling commentary in Czech.
 Vitek smiled and rolled his eyes.
 “I don’t know why they feel they have to keep everyone entertained with lame jokes.
 Sometimes, I think you can appreciate the gorge better when it’s silent.”